Yokozuna-Finance/contracts/NFT.md

 * Set the all the Bid winners as an approver of the NFT token they won.
     ```
     iwallet --account hooda1985 -v call <NFT Contract ID> approveAll '[]' -s 18.209.137.246:30002
     ```

+* Claiming matured NFT
+    If we want to claim/withdraw of the NFT token we owned and get the bond price in return.
+The matured NFT will be unstaked if stake and burned upon claiming.

+    ```
+    iwallet --account hooda1985 -v call <NFT Contract ID>  claimBond '["<NFT ID>"]' -s 18.209.137.246:30002
+    ```